charnaye95/PWWassessment/README.md

    I dove right into coding because I knew time was being considered.
 What took a lot of time for me was styling (padding, margin, and links wise) trying to get it matched up so close with the style guide.
 I think I maybe stuck to the style guide too strictly.
 And so next time I think I would have been looser in that.

+- Consolidated and formatted my class names and styling better.